Comparison of MSS and Liquidity Grab - Trend Reversal & Optimal Entry/Exit

 Liquidity Grab is a type of false breakout where the price moves beyond a support or resistance level but fails to consolidate and fully break through, returning to the previous trend.
 Liquidity grabs are created to trigger the stop-loss orders of retail traders.

-What is the Difference Between a Market Structure Shift (MSS) and a Liquidity Grab?
+What is the Difference Between a MSS and a Liquidity Grab?

 Market Structure Shift represents a genuine change in trend, characterized by the breaking of key levels and a shift in the price's directional movement.